Boston Office Space for Rent

 Charlestown is the oldest neighborhood in Boston.
 It rests on a peninsula that meets the Charles River, Mystic River, and Boston Harbor; much of its residential real estate is on the waterfront.
 This neighborhood also has easy access to Downtown Boston.
 The average asking rent for commercial real estate in Charlestown is $43.47/sqft with a direct vacancy of only 3.3%.

 Dorchester is both the geographically largest and most populous neighborhood in Boston.
 Major companies and employers in this neighborhood include the Edward M Kennedy Institute for the United States Senate, the John F. Kennedy Presidential Library and Museum, and the Boston campus of the University of Massachusetts.

-What Our Brokers Say About Boston Office Space
+What Brokers Say About Boston Office Space for Lease

 The city of Boston is the only U.S. state capital that features an ocean shoreline.
 Boston is renowned as one of the world’s top 30 most economically powerful cities.
 The region’s institutions of higher education contribute greatly to Boston’s economic status.

 The area where Harvard, the Massachusetts Institute of Technology, and Tufts operate is actually known as the Brainpower Triangle.
 The schools not only attract brilliant young minds from around the world but also provide numerous employment opportunities.
 The area also houses a number of technology companies, and a global hub for biotechnology startups.

 In addition, Boston is a huge center for financial services, particularly when it comes to mutual funds and insurance.
 In fact, the 2017 Global Financial Centres Index named Boston on the fourth-most competitive financial center in the United States.